aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/horizontalruleformat/widthpercent/_index.md

 ### Remarks

-Valid values ​​range from 1 to 100 inclusive.The default value is 100.
+Valid values ​​range from 1 to 100 inclusive.

+The default value is 100.

 ### Examples